tomjwalker/ml-menagerie/README.md

 xxx

 ## 5. Future work
-a.
-TODO: hyperparameter grid search of behaviour policy parameters (policies in table 1.2).
+- TODO: hyperparameter grid search of behaviour policy parameters (policies in table 1.2).
 4-5 settings for learning rate & 4-5 settings for policy parameter (epsilon, or tao temperature parameter for softmax).
 Plot heatmap of best performance metric (discounted return, averaged across trials) for gridsearch grid
-b.
-TODO: refactor training script so that intermediate checkpoints save a full pickle of the agent (currently saving just the Q table, but this is fairly specific for Q-learning-based agents; currently load doesn't work for Double Q Learning agent with multiple Q table attributes)
+- TODO: refactor training script so that intermediate checkpoints save a full pickle of the agent (currently saving just the Q table, but this is fairly specific for Q-learning-based agents; currently load doesn't work for Double Q Learning agent with multiple Q table attributes)
-c.
-TODO: Tick off more of the tables above.
+- TODO: Tick off more of the tables above.
 Would be interesting to see optimistic evaluation and model-based planners/learners (Dyna-Q) on a more challenging Frozen Lake (higher hole density).
 Interesting too to train for the Taxi environment